 High Ki-67 is associated with poor breast cancer prognosis

 Ki-67 is a protein found only in growing, dividing cells (and not in cells in the resting phase of the cell growth cycle).
 Ki-67 is an antigen, a substance that causes the immune system to produce antibodies against it.
 Although it is apparent that Ki-67 has an important role in cell division, its exact function is still not understood.
 Nevertheless, it appears to be a useful measure of proliferation.
 High Ki-67 is defined variously by different researchers.
-Generally speaking, Ki-67 levels over 15% or 25% are considered high whereas levels over 40% are considered very high.
+Generally speaking, Ki-67 levels over 14% to 25% are considered high (depending on breast cancer and biopsy type) whereas levels over 40% are considered very high.
 High Ki-67 has been linked to unfavorable breast cancer outcomes in numerous breast cancer studies.

 Ki-67 provides information beyond that given by other prognostic indicators